 Instead of exams you will write three grant proposals over the course of the semester.
 In each proposal you will argue for the inclusion of a work of art in the course museum that is not already part of the course material.

-Each proposal should consist of a written document supported by visual material.
+Requirements: Each proposal should consist of two separate documents 1.) a written document and a 2). visual document (more details and instructions listed below).

 - Description of the object, materials, and place of origin.

 - Discussion of the cultural, political, social, and geographic context.

 - The written document should include in-text citations and a bibliography or works-cited page

 - You can use any format style (MLA, APA, or Chicago for example)

 3) VISUAL DOCUMENT